 Overall, the Komplete 11 contains more or even way more sounds than you could ever need in your entire life, and that can be a tad daunting.
 So if you’re considering buying this product, be prepared to invest a proper amount of time and energy into it.
 You wanted stuff from pro producers, better start acting like one.

 IK Multimedia Miroslav Philharmonik Orchestra & Choir Workstation

 Another fine orchestral VST is brought to us by none other than the iconic Czech bassist Miroslav Vitous of Weather Report.
 This set is a 55 GB audio library featuring music and sounds performed by the Czech Philharmonik Orchestra in the Dvorak Symphony Hall and recorded by Mr. Vitous himself.
 It’s a 16-part multi-timbral sample-based orchestral workstation featuring brass, string, and wind instruments recorded in top-notch surrounding and in a wide range of articulations.

 Focused purely on classical music, this package is quite user friendly, offering a set of 34 classic DSP effects, along with, four insert effects per instrument, four master effects with separate sends and a hi-quality master reverb derived from CSR.
 The Miroslav Philharmonik can work as a stand-alone product or as a VST.

 In terms of audio quality, this product is fairly similar to the Garritan Instant Orchestra.
 They are both top-notch items, and it is advised to give them both a spin and test all the minute details to see which product better suits your needs.

 Also, keep your eyes peeled for good deals with this bad boy.
-From the right retailer you can get it for around $500.
-Not cheap, but then, once you consider how much you’re getting, this IK Multimedia kit is a heck of a bargain.
+While not cheap (unless you’re loaded), once you consider how much you’re getting, this IK Multimedia kit is a heck of a bargain.